 Textbooks alone cannot provide that.
 Resources like the Zinn Education Project give us a window into the past that helps teachers explain the view from the shore and the view from the boat for example.

 When I do the Christopher Columbus lesson, the students are blown away.
 They are usually so surprised at the truth behind Columbus.
 They also love the role-playing.
 This year, when I was doing the lesson, my assistant principal walked in just as one of the students who usually sits quietly during social studies was standing up and asking a fiery round of questions to the defendants on the stand.
 I was so impressed with it.
 The lesson also gets students who I usually don’t get a lot of participation out of to debate with the students who I do.
 I love it!

 Growth in Total Teacher Registrations

-The number of teachers registered for the Zinn Education Project has grown from 4,000 in 2008 to more than 90,000 today.
+The number of teachers registered for the Zinn Education Project has grown from 4,000 in 2008 to nearly 130,000 today.

 Our Reach Across the United States

 Teachers are signed up to access people’s history lessons from every state and territory in the United States and internationally.

 Your Impact: Where Your Donation Goes

 Our annual operating costs are broken out below: